microsoft/ado-npm-auth/packages/ado-npm-auth/README.md

 ## authenticating a feed for the first time

-`ado-npm-auth` by default runs on the assumption that a PAT exists on your devidce.
+`ado-npm-auth` by default runs on the assumption that a PAT exists on your device.
 If you haven't yet set up a PAT on your device (not authenticated your feed before), run the following command:
 ```bash
 npm exec ado-npm-auth -- --skip-check